broxeph/djawn/README.md

 A CRM based on DRF and React.

-Basically, it's high time Alex learned a JS framework.
+Basically, it's high time Alex learned a JS framework and modern testing/deployment strategies.
-Down the road, we might add goodies like GraphQL, but let's stick to the basics for now.
+Down the road, we might add goodies like GraphQL and Docker, but let's stick to the basics for now.

 To Do
 -----

+- Move frontend to separate SPA, add router
 - Add factories, tests
+- Integrate Redux
 - Dockerize?
 - Push to Heroku
-- Integrate Redux
-- Move frontend to separate SPA, add router
-- CI integration (Travis?)
+- CI integration (Travis?
+Heroku CI?)

 Installation
 ------------